hanane-issa/python-crash-course/module1/module_1g_githubissue.md

    * Where you encountered it (e.g. module, notebook, or section name)
    * A screenshot or code snippet if possible

-### Method 2: via the Repository
+## Method 2: via the Repository

 ![locate_repo](/_static/images/locate_repo.png)

-1. Go to our course GitHub repository:
+1. Select the repository button from the upper right GitHub button, or click on our course GitHub repository link:
    👉 \[[HERE](https://github.com/hanane-issa/python-crash-course)]